mpilgrem/mkMultiPkgTest/README.md

 # mkMultiPkgTest

-A Haskell project to create an executable to create a multi-package Stack project.
+A Haskell project to create an executable to help create a multi-package Stack project.

-Use as follows (for example):
+Use the executable as follows (for example):
 ~~~text
 mkMultiPkgTest noOpTest 80
 cd noOpTest